August 30, 2007

 –Meredith Wilson (“Iowa Stubborn”

-The Music Man)
+from The Music Man)

 I’m not an attorney, but Judge Robert Hanson’s 63-page written opinion today overturning Iowa’s ban on marriage by same-sex couples struck me as a resounding victory for the six couples who brought the suit and for proponents of marriage equality.